-Play space within developments must be maintained in perpetuity by developers or an appropriate management company.
+Play space within developments should be maintained by an appropriate management company.

 The Council will usually protect existing play spaces and enhance them through the provision of additional fixed play equipment.

 Standard Charges will be applied to secure play space enhancements as per Policy CLT1.